daviddavkanmercier/evtools/README.md

 ## References

 - P. Smets. *The application of the matrix calculus to belief functions*, International Journal of Approximate Reasoning, 31(1–2):1–30, 2002.
 - T. Denœux. *Conjunctive and disjunctive combination of belief functions induced by non-distinct bodies of evidence*, Artificial Intelligence, 172:234–264, 2008.
-- D. Mercier, B. Quost, T. Denœux, *Refined modeling of sensor reliability in the belief function framework using contextual discounting*, Information Fusion, Vol. 9, Issue 2, pp 246-258, April 2008.
+- D. Mercier, B. Quost, T. Denœux. *Refined modeling of sensor reliability in the belief function framework using contextual discounting*, Information Fusion, Vol. 9, Issue 2, pp 246-258, April 2008.
-- F. Pichon, D. Mercier, É. Lefèvre, F. Delmotte, *Proposition and learning of some belief function contextual correction mechanisms*, International Journal of Approximate Reasoning, Vol. 72, pp 4-42, May 2016.
+- F. Pichon, D. Mercier, É. Lefèvre, F. Delmotte. *Proposition and learning of some belief function contextual correction mechanisms*, International Journal of Approximate Reasoning, Vol. 72, pp 4-42, May 2016.

 ## License